cataclysmbnteam/Cataclysm-BN/data/mods/Bugs_Life/README.md

 # Bugs_life
-Mod for CDDA.
+Mod for CBN.
 It adds new kinds of mutated insects and more.

 Monsters: